What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 What Is an MPD File?

-Why MPD Files Are Essential for DASH Streaming?
+Why MPD Files Are Important in DASH Streaming?

 - Adaptive bitrate streaming